Remote Services & Hotlines

 Kids in Need of Defense (KIND) In-Person or Telephonic Volunteer Spanish-English Interpreter/Translator

-KIND’s Baltimore field office is seeking volunteer bilingual Spanish/English interpreters and translators to assist pro bono attorneys in providing legal representation to unaccompanied children.
-If you would like to volunteer, please contact Daniela Powers at email@example.com
+KIND’s Baltimore field office is seeking volunteer bilingual Spanish/English interpreters and translators to assist pro bono lawyers in providing legal representation to unaccompanied children.
+If you would like to volunteer, please contact Daniela Powers at email@example.com.

 Maryland Volunteer Lawyers Service

 MVLS offers mentorship, malpractice insurance, and trainings.
 Take on a full representation case, provide help through a legal clinic, or accept a reduced fee family law case through Judicare.
 Learn new areas of law, meet leaders in the field, and gain valuable courtroom experience while making a difference.
 MVLS clients need the legal help you can provide to win their struggles against instability and poverty.
 Find out more and sign up today at http://mvlslaw.org/apply-volunteer-lawyer/.

 Help low income Marylanders with the Montgomery County Bar Foundation.
 To access information pertaining to the Pro Bono Program: https://www.barmont.org/general/custom.asp?page=116.
 You can direct any questions to Deborah Mantilla Craven, Pro Bono Program Coordinator, at Debbie@mcbfprobono.org or 301.762.5831.